Every year we the boys to see the jolly man in the big red suit at Bass Pro Shop, one of our annual Christmastime traditions.

 As our boys sat on the mall Santa’s lap, they smiled and hugged him, and they even told him what they were asking for this Christmas.
 But they know the truth because we reinforce it in them.

 We have taught them about St. Nicholas, and we have shared with them the ‘fun’ that can be had with the modern day Santa.
 But we don’t celebrate him, and we don’t lie about him.

 We celebrate Christ.

 Fantasy is fun.
 There is a reason we are Disney fans, they execute fantasy unlike any other.
 But fantasy is not reality.
 It just is not.

 So we have chosen to teach our children the reality of Santa Claus, the Easter Bunny, and the Tooth Fairy; from the very beginning.

-We can have fun with the fantasy, and even do Elf on the Shelf, without deceiving or lying to our children.
+We can have fun with the fantasy, and even do Elf on the Shelf, without deceiving our children.
 (Those looking for an alternative to Elf on the Shelf should check out Shepherd on the Search!)

-I know right there several of you just put up your fists to fight, I said the “L” word.
+I know right there several of you just put up your fists to fight, I can’t believe he just said that.

 Please know I am not saying writing this with a voice of judgement, rather with a voice of conversation.